Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 This also funds their Women on Target (WOT) program, which is aimed at providing educational clinics for women of all skill levels!

 13. Local & State Level Resources

 Local chapters of some of these national organizations can be a great resource for finding local resources, but if you don’t have a local chapter, don’t worry.

-Many local ranges and gun groups offer women’s events and classes, but you can also check local and state-level forums or sites like MeetUp to look for local groups.
+Many local ranges and gun groups offer women’s events and classes, so check the event calendar on their sites, but you can also check local and state-level forums or sites like MeetUp to look for local groups.